PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-07 07:14:22
+Last updated: 2024-04-07 07:14:55
-Random Quote: Oh, this dress is totally going to get me laid on my wedding night. - Lily Aldrin
+Random Quote: Ted: "Do you have a cold?"Barney: "I'm fine.
+My nose is just overflowing with awesome and I had to get some of it out." - Barney Stinson